-Interval between broadcast test events is user configurable, and they may be disabled.
-See the --broadcast-test-interval option.

-Test events now include details of the version of Comet used to generate them.

-Event handler plugin system reworked.
+- Improved documentation. - Interval between broadcast test events is user configurable, and they may be disabled.
+See the --broadcast-test-interval option. - Test events now include details of the version of Comet used to generate them. - Event handler plugin system reworked.
 Plugins may now take command line options.
 See the event handler documentation for details.
-Note that the syntax for invoking the print-event handler has changed (now --print-event rather than --action=print-event).

-Plugin which writes events received to file (--save-event).
+Note that the syntax for invoking the print-event handler has changed (now --print-event rather than --action=print-event). - Plugin which writes events received to file (--save-event).

-- 1.0.4 (2013-11-13) [Download] comet-sendvo will choose its Python interpreter based on the environment. - 1.0.3 (2013-11-12) [Download] Update MANIFEST.in so that requirements.txt is included in the distribution.
-This changes nothing on an installed system. - 1.0.2 (2013-11-12) [Download] Add a requirements.txt file and specify the installation requirements in setup.py.
-This makes installation easier, but changes nothing on an installed system. - 1.0.1 (2012-08-28) [Download] Fix for badly formed XML Transport element. - 1.0.0 (2012-08-27) [Download] Initial public release
+• comet-sendvo will choose its Python interpreter based on the environment.

+• Update MANIFEST. in so that requirements.txt is included in the distribution.
+This changes nothing on an installed system.

+• Add a requirements.txt file and specify the installation requirements in setup.py.
+This makes installation easier, but changes nothing on an installed system.
-5.5 Future Plans

-- Cryptographic authentication of VOEvent messages and subscribers. - Port to Python 3.
+• Fix for badly formed XML Transport element.

+• Initial public release

+5.4.
+Version 1.1.x 17